-We have lots of compost and woodchip at Bardon Grange, produced by the university Grounds and Gardens team from green waste around campus, so very local and sustainably produced!
-If you would like any compost and woodchip for yourself or your organisation, we'd be very happy for you to take some off our hands in return for a donation to the project.
+We have lots of compost and woodchip at Bardon Grange produced by the University Grounds and Gardens team.
+Its produced from the green waste around campus, so its very local and sustainable!
+If you would like any compost and/or woodchip for yourself or your organisation, we'd be very happy for you to take some off our hands in return for a donation to the project.
 Any income that we receive goes into us helping sustain and develop the Bardon Grange Project.

-Please be aware that the compost and woodchip is only available for pick-up by prior arrangement - please contact us with the following details at least a week in advance of when you ideally would like to collect some, so that we've got enough time to arrange for someone to be there and point you in the direction of the compost heap:
+Please be aware that the compost and woodchip is only available for pick-up by prior arrangement - please contact us at least a week in advance of when you ideally would like to collect some, so that we've got enough time to arrange for someone to be there and point you in the direction of the compost heap.

 Please note that you need to provide your own bags/sacks, and also bring along your own spade or shovel.
 The best times for picking up is Wednesday late afternoon or early evening during one of our gardening sessions.
 Other times possible by prior arrangement.

 Donations can be made by cash or cheque (made payable to Leeds University Union) and must be made on collection.